Jon Worth reports from Brussels on the increasing precariousness of Baroness Catherine Ashton's position as European Union foreign affairs chief.

 Then for the Commission and the Member States the issue is no less complex – would Ashton be willing to go on her own accord, leaving the UK to nominate someone new?
 Would the UK manage to maintain the same portfolio, or would there be a push for another Member State to get the Foreign Affairs brief?
 How about party political balance, with the coalition in the UK the nominator of a successor?

 Of course there is a possible way forward – might it be convenient for all concerned to push David Miliband for the role?Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.